davidainslie/play-scala-mybatis-kissthinker/README.md

         """
 ```

-Very nice.
+Very nice!
 We have written standard HTML, and when the time comes (when clicking "User Search") our single page web application dynamically updates the document.
+And the triple quotes, along with functional style, all looks a bit kind of Scala... even nicer!

 And a few screenshot updates: